Elijer/Consultation/README.md

 What I *can* promise is that I will be an asset towards figuring out the way forward, and if at any point I find I am no longer able to contribute to the website goals of your client, I will step aside and help you find someone who can if you want.
 I have no desire to do work that is not helpful, or is questionably helpful.
 That’s bad for everyone.

 That said, the goals outlined above are not too complex and I think I will be a powerful asset to making them happen for less money than a full-fledged web-dev veteran, and within the timeline proposed.
-A lot of that is possible because Shopify and tools like it really are quite customizable and easy to use, and that I have experience with similar technology such as Wordpress, Squarespace, CDN configurations, hosting, and more bare-bones web-dev.
+A lot of that is possible because Shopify and tools like it really are quite customizable and easy to use, and that I have experience with similar technology such as **Wordpress**, **Squarespace**, **CDN configuration**, web-hosting, and more **bare-bones web-dev** (HTML, CSS, JS).

 You don't need to commit to a long timeline of hiring me as a contractor.
 If you decide at any point that I have done all I can do for you, or you want me to standby for a bit while you figure it out, just let me know, and I will stop recording billed hours.
 </br>